matan-h/matan-h.github.io/_pages/vsitemap.md

 title: "Visual Sitemap"
 permalink: /vsitemap/
 sitemap: true
-excerpt: "A visual sitemap - yes, this is the one with colors"
+excerpt: "A visual sitemap - yes, the one with colors"
 ---

    <head>